Find out ways to live with bipolar disorder that will allow you to manage your symptoms and thrive.

 When you have bipolar disorder, you may feel the urge to isolate yourself from others.
 You may not want other people to judge you, or you may not even realize you’re withdrawing.

-Having a strong social support system is crucial as you learn how to manage bipolar.
+Having a strong social support system is crucial as you learn how to cope with bipolar disorder.
 You will need to have others that you can talk to, and this can help reduce your risk of having a depressive episode.

 Your therapist and doctors can be part of your support system.
 Joining a support group of other people with bipolar disorder can also be beneficial.
 Make your relationships with friends and family a priority.